 If you are the legal guardian of a child who does not meet the definition as stated, please contact the Members’ Health Plan.
 We will request some additional information from you to determine whether the child may be eligible for benefits.

 Verification of Student Status

 If your dependent child is age 21 and older but under age 26, and in full-time attendance at an accredited post-secondary educational institution, verification of student status signed by the registrar of the institution your child attends must be sent to the Members’ Health Plan for your child to be eligible for coverage.

 The verification document must indicate the student’s full name and the start and end date of classes, and must confirm that the student is in full-time attendance.

 Confirmation of your dependant’s continued enrolment is required for each year or semester in order to maintain coverage.

 Coverage under the Plan begins on the first day of classes unless your dependent child has been a full-time student during the past academic term and is continuing full-time studies in the fall.
 Coverage is then extended throughout the summer without break into the fall academic term.

 Benefits will cease on the last day of the month in which your child completes their education program (i.e., 2- or 4-year program ends in April, coverage will terminate April 30).

 Child With Physical or Mental Disability

-If your dependent child is incapable of supporting themselves because of physical or mental disability, you will be asked to provide detailed medical information when the child turns 21 to support eligibility for continued coverage under the Plan.
+If your dependent child is incapable of supporting themselves because of physical or mental disability, we will require a copy of their CRA Disability Tax Credit Notice of Determination when your child turns 21 to support eligibility for continued coverage under the Plan.
 Your dependant’s coverage terminates when your coverage terminates or your dependant no longer qualifies, whichever is earlier.